Skip to Content

 easy margarita cupcakes made with cake mix, lime gelatin, margarita mix, and tequila

-These easy margarita cupcakes start with a vanilla cake mix and get their bright, beachy flavor from margarita mix, tequila, and lime gelatin.
+These easy margarita cupcakes start with vanilla cake mix and get their bright lime flavor from margarita mix, tequila, and lime gelatin.

 Readers Also Make…

-If you love fun cupcake recipes with big personality, you may also want to try these next:
+If you love cupcakes and desserts with big personality, try these next:

-• It starts with cake mix.
-This is a margarita cupcakes recipe from a box, which keeps it easy and reliable.
+• They start with cake mix.
+This is an easy margarita cupcakes recipe from a box, so there is no complicated scratch-cake technique required.

-• It has real margarita flavor.
-Margarita mix and tequila add that sweet-tart cocktail taste.
+• They have real margarita-inspired flavor.
+Margarita mix and tequila give the cupcakes their signature sweet-tart cocktail character.

-• It is party-friendly.
-These cupcakes are fun for Cinco de Mayo, summer cookouts, taco night, bridal showers, birthdays, and girls’ night.
+• They’re made for parties.
+Serve them for Cinco de Mayo, summer cookouts, taco night, bridal showers, birthdays, or girls’ night.

-You only need a handful of easy ingredients to make these margarita cupcakes with cake mix:
+You only need a handful of easy ingredients to transform vanilla cake mix into lime margarita cupcakes:

-• Vanilla cake mix: The shortcut base that keeps the cupcakes soft, simple, and dependable.
+• Vanilla cake mix: The shortcut base that keeps this recipe simple and reliable.

-• Tequila: Gives the cupcakes their margarita-inspired flavor.
+• Tequila: Gives the cupcakes their characteristic cocktail-inspired flavor.

-• Eggs: Help the cupcakes rise and hold their structure.
+• Eggs: Give the cupcakes structure and help them rise.

 margarita cupcake with lime flavor and wrapper pulled down to show the moist cake texture

-A peek inside the cupcake shows the soft lime cake texture that makes this easy margarita cupcake recipe so fun.
+A peek inside shows the soft lime cake texture of these easy margarita cupcakes.

-2. Line a cupcake pan with paper liners.
+2. Prepare the cupcake pan.
+Line a 12-cup muffin pan with paper cupcake liners.

-3. In a large mixing bowl, combine the vanilla cake mix, margarita mix, tequila, vegetable oil, and eggs.
+3. Combine the cake ingredients.
+Add the vanilla cake mix, margarita mix, tequila, vegetable oil, and eggs to a large mixing bowl.

-4. Mix until the batter is smooth and well combined.
+4. Mix the batter.
+Mix until the ingredients are smooth and well combined.

-5. Add the box of lime gelatin and mix again until evenly blended.
+5. Add the lime gelatin.
+Add the box of lime gelatin and mix just until it is evenly incorporated into the batter.

-7. Bake at 350 degrees F for about 20 minutes, or until the tops spring back lightly and a toothpick inserted in the center comes out clean.
+7. Bake.
+Bake at 350 degrees F for about 20 minutes, or until the tops spring back lightly when touched and a toothpick inserted into the center comes out clean.

-Once the cupcakes are cool, frost them with Margarita Frosting for the full lime-and-tequila cupcake experience.
+Once the cupcakes are completely cool, frost them with Margarita Frosting for the full lime-and-tequila cupcake experience.

 Expert Tips for the Best Margarita Cupcakes

 • Do not skip the lime gelatin.
-It gives these cupcakes their signature lime flavor and helps make them stand apart from a plain vanilla cupcake.
+It is one of the ingredients that gives these cupcakes their distinctive lime flavor and color.

-• Use a margarita mix you like drinking.
-Since the flavor comes through in the cupcake, a good-tasting mix matters.
+• Choose a margarita mix you like.
+Its flavor comes through in the finished cupcake, so start with one that tastes good to you.

 • Do not overfill the liners.
-Two-thirds full gives the cupcakes room to rise without spilling over.
+Filling them about two-thirds full leaves room for the cupcakes to rise.

 Troubleshooting Margarita Cupcakes